FlatlinerDOA/PerceptivePyro/README.md

 ### Key benefits
 * No python dependency
-* Just Nuget Package references
+* Nuget package references to TorchSharp and SharpToken only
-* Can self provision models at runtime
+* Can self provision pre-trained models from HuggingFace at runtime (uses .safetensors).

 ### Use it to
 * Load GPT-2 pre-trained weights from HuggingFace and perform inference using it.